jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 {{< generate-samples id="log" type="lognormal" >}}

 Many human systems aren't just multiplicative—they're self-reinforcing.
-Popular people attract more popularity simply because they're already popular.
-Algorithms that surface trending videos, products, or songs push content that is already successful.
+Algorithms frequently elevate videos, products, games, or songs based on existing popularity, which in turn makes them even more popular.
+Because attention is finite, these dynamics often lead to winner-takes-most outcomes.
 This kind of feedback loop—known as preferential attachment—naturally produces highly right-skewed, power-law distributions.

 When I first started plotting data—any kind of data—on user engagement, I was struck by how often these extreme right-skewed curves appeared.
-They looked like the chart below of [reviews per game on Steam](https://www.kaggle.com/datasets/andrewmvd/steam-reviews).
+They looked like the chart below of [reviews per game on Steam](https://zenodo.org/records/1000885).
 Technically, both the reviews per game on Steam and the housing price data above are a mix of [log-normal on the left, power-law on the right](https://web.uvic.ca/~math-statistics/emeritus/wjreed/dPlN.3.pdf) (I prefer to call it a [mullet distributions](https://www.urbandictionary.com/define.php?term=Business+in+front%2C+party+in+the+back)).
 Multiplicative effects dominate in one regime, preferential attachment in another.
 The Steam data is just more dominated by power-law than housing prices are, likely because of the strength of the popularity dynamics I described above.

 {{< steam-reviews id="steam" >}}

-You can make preferential attachment appear in a simulation by simply making prior success increase the odds of future success.
-Make customers more likely to pick the company that already has a lot of customers.
-Allow the wealthy to reinvest their money in ways that they get preferential deals.
+You can make preferential attachment appear in a simulation by making prior success increase the odds of future success.
 In the simulation below I have an example of a distribution generated solely on preferential attachment.

 {{< generate-samples id="pa" type="preferential-attachment" >}}

-The sigmoid, or S-curve, has a way of spontaneously appearing on its own.
-Start with exponential growth—your babies have babies, and theirs do too—and sooner or later a carrying capacity reins things in, bending the curve into a smooth logistic shape.
-A different route to a sigmoid is if your agents each have a normally distributed threshold: as the value rises, the cumulative number who cross that line climbs along a probit curve that looks much the same.
-This probit curve is what I demonstrate through simulation below.

-{{< generate-samples id="sig" type="sigmoid" >}}

 Getting these shapes to emerge naturally is key.
 When I'm building simulations, I never directly sample these distributions.
 Instead, I code my agents so that, taken together, they arrive at those shapes honestly.
 I create the feedback loops that produce power-law distributions.
 I make processes multiplicative where they should be, and allow for multimodality by giving categories different generative properties.